 I Turning Off Search Highlighting in Flare's Output

-If you search in any of Flare's online Help systems and open a topic from the search results, terms are automatically highlighted in the topic.
+If you search in a Help system and open a topic from the search results, terms are automatically highlighted in the topic.
 To turn off the highlighting, click $\boxed{\square}$ in the upper-right of the topic.